-Many areas in NE Nigeria are at risk of famine and at least 55,000 people are already experiencing famine-like conditions in Borno State, Nigeria alone.
-Food insecurity, low crop yields and high staple food prices, combined with political unrest, mean that millions of people will continue to have urgent food needs.
+Although famine was averted during last year's lean season thanks to humanitarian intervention, many areas in NE Nigeria are in need of lifesaving food assistance.
+Food insecurity, low crop yields and high staple food prices, combined with political unrest, mean that millions of people continue to have urgent food needs.

 Boko Haram’s cycle of violence has uprooted and displaced approximately 2.3 million people around the already fragile and drought-afflicted Lake Chad water basin, which includes portions of Nigeria, Niger, Cameroon and Chad.